Evaluation and management of adult sexual assault victims

 Sexual assault is defined as any sexual act performed by one person on another without consent.
 It may result from the use of force, the threat of force, or from the victim's inability to give consent.
 Sexual assault victims do not "entice" their assailants; sexual assault is an act of conquest and control.

 The evaluation and treatment of sexual assault are discussed here.
 Trauma evaluation and sexually transmitted diseases are reviewed separately.
 (See "Initial management of trauma in adults" and "Screening for sexually transmitted infections".)

-Lifetime prevalence of sexual assault in the United States is estimated to be 18 percent in women and 3 percent in men .
+The lifetime prevalence of sexual assault in the United States is approximately 18 to 19 percent in women and 2 to 3 percent in men [2,3].
 In a national phone survey of college women, 2.8 percent reported completed or attempted sexual assault in a year; the estimated cumulative rate in four years may be as high as one in four .
 In one series, almost 30 percent of undergraduate women reported a drug-related assault, with alcohol the most common substance involved .
-About 50 percent of sexual assault victims have some acquaintance with their attackers .
+A majority of sexual assault victims have some acquaintance with their attackers .
 Two-thirds of assaulted women over 55 are assaulted in their own home or in a care facility .
 In men, the prevalence of assault appears to be higher among those who are gay, bisexual, veterans, prison inmates, or seeking mental health services .